History of Pomona College in Timeline

 2021: Return to in-person instruction

-Pomona College resumed in-person instruction after the Spring 2021 semester following a period of online classes due to the COVID-19 pandemic.
+In 2021, Pomona College resumed in-person instruction, after online classes due to COVID-19 in 2020.

-According to data collected by the National Science Foundation for 2013 to 2022, Pomona College ranked 11th among U.S. colleges and universities for doctorates awarded to alumni per capita.
+From 2013 to 2022, Pomona College ranked 11th among all U.S. colleges and universities for doctorates awarded to alumni per capita.

-As of 2023, The Claremont Colleges Library (also known as Honnold/Mudd Library) held more than 3.4 million items, including 1 million physical items and 2.3 million digital items.
+As of 2023, The Claremont Colleges Library holds more than 3.4 million items, including 1 million physical items and 2.3 million digital items.

 As of 2023, the Pomona College campus consists of 88 facilities, including 70 addressed buildings.

-As of the fall 2023 semester, Pomona College had a total of 902 employees.
+As of the fall 2023 semester, Pomona College has a total of 902 employees.

-For the 2023 entering class at Pomona College, 98% of students returned for their second year, giving Pomona one of the highest retention rates in the U.S.
+For the 2023 entering class, 98% of Pomona College students returned for their second year.

-For the 2023 graduation cohort at Pomona College, 21% of students majored in the arts and humanities, 39% in the natural sciences, 24% in the social sciences, and 16% in interdisciplinary fields.
+For the 2023 graduation cohort, 21% of Pomona College students majored in the arts and humanities, 39% in the natural sciences, 24% in the social sciences, and 16% in interdisciplinary fields.

 In the 2023 fiscal year, Pomona College allocated 43% of its budget to instruction, 2% to research, 1% to public service, 13% to academic support, 17% to student services, and 24% to institutional support.

-In April 2024, 19 demonstrators occupying President Starr's office to urge divestment from Israel were arrested, leading to condemnations, protests, and the relocation of the commencement ceremony.
+In April 2024, nineteen demonstrators were arrested after occupying President Starr's office to urge the college to divest from Israel, leading to condemnations, protests, and the relocation of commencement.

-As of June 2024, Pomona College had an endowment of $3.01 billion, making it one of the top 10 colleges or universities in the U.S. for endowment per student.
+As of June 2024, Pomona College has an endowment of $3.01 billion, one of the highest per-student endowments in the U.S.

 Among students in the 2024 entering class who submitted test scores, the middle 50% scored 740–770 on the SAT evidence-based reading and writing section, 750–790 on the SAT math section, and 33–35 on the ACT.

-As of 2024, approximately half of Pomona College students study abroad.
-The college offers 70 pre-approved programs in over 38 countries.
+As of 2024, Pomona College offers 70 pre-approved study abroad programs in 38+ countries.

-In 2024, the Pomona-Pitzer Sagehens ranked 15th out of 323 competing Division III schools in the Division III NACDA Directors' Cup.
+In 2024-2025, the Pomona-Pitzer Sagehens ranked 15th out of 323 Division III schools and 2nd among SCIAC schools in the Division III NACDA Directors' Cup.
+This cup ranks athletic programs and awards points based on their performance in NCAA championships.

-In the fall 2024 semester, 91% of traditional courses at Pomona College had under 30 students, and only four courses had 50 or more students.
+In the fall 2024 semester, 91% of traditional courses had under 30 students, and only four courses had 50 or more students at Pomona College.

 A 2025 analysis of the schools that send the most students per capita to the highest-ranked U.S. medical, business, and law schools placed Pomona 17th for medical schools, 22nd for business schools, and 14th for law schools.